 - HIt helps children learn to focus

-However, the most important benefit is that it can help parents and carers uncover any sensory processing disorders in children.
+However, the most crucial benefit is that it can help parents and carers uncover any sensory processing disorders in children.
 We can watch and look out for a child in sensory overload and act quickly to help them cope.

 Sensory activities for babies